 Also, avoid the nightshade vegetables, which are extremely yin.
 They are really fruits in a botanical sense, as they contain seeds, and include tomatoes, all peppers, eggplant and white or red potatoes.
 Also stop eating most squashes, cucumbers and okra, as these are also really fruits.
 Some winter squash is okay.

 2. Avoid irritants.
-These include coffee, some irritating herbal teas, other sources of caffeine or theobromine like chocolate, and all hot spices.
+These include coffee, some irritating herbal teas, other sources of caffeine or theobromine such as chocolate, and all hot spices.
 Also avoid table salt, table pepper and all irritating condiments.
-A little plain mustard and even a little ketchup are fine, however.
+Sea salt on your food is excellent.
+A little plain mustard is fine, however.
 Mild herbs and spices are also excellent.